 Communication and dissemination

 Kilden communicates, disseminates and summarizes research in a broad sense.
 We offer news through our independent news magazine, we own The Journal of Gender Research, and we produce the podcast Kjønnsavdelingen.
 We own and operate the website kvinnehistorie.no.
-We produce research reviews and take on assignments for external clients.
+We produce research reviews and take on assignments for external clients, like hosting the websites Kifinfo.no and Eeagender.org.
 We also organise Kilden's annual conference in addition to other seminars and debates, often in cooperation with other parties.

 You will find our members of staff here.